kirkgab/cpp/README.md

 Q1: What are in the weekly Assignment?
 A: 2 - 3 Programming Questions +  1 Bug Report

 Q2: What is a Bug Report?
-A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made in the assigned Programming Questions.
+A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made, or could have made, in the assigned Programming Questions.
 The bug report template can be found [HERE](bug-report-template.md)

 Q3: How to write Markdown?
 A: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or [MarkDown Crashcourse](https://youtu.be/HUBNt18RFbo).
 Don't force yourself to memorize the Markdown syntax here.
 You can always refer to the cheatsheet when you use it.